Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches

-Recognizing $R(\nu_{r})/((2\pi\nu_{r} L_{\rm PU})^{2} (2\pi\nu_{r}C_{c})^{2})$ as the impedance of the resonator at the resonance frequency, as seen from the transmission line, we observe that $\xi$ is also the ratio of the amplifier noise impedance (equal to input impedance) to the resonator impedance.
-We thus call $\xi$ the resonator matching parameter.
-Additionally, note that the matching parameter can be adjusted in our circuit model by varying the capacitance coupling the resonator to the output transmission line.
+Recognizing $R(\nu_{r})/((2\pi\nu_{r} L_{\rm PU})^{2} (2\pi\nu_{r}C_{c})^{2})$ as the resonator impedance on resonance, as seen from the transmission line, we observe that $\xi$ is also the ratio of the amplifier noise impedance (equal to input impedance) to the resonator impedance.
+We therefore call $\xi$ the resonator matching parameter; it is of primary importance in the matching optimization.
+Additionally, note that the matching parameter can be adjusted (for purposes of optimization) in our equivalent circuit, Fig. \ref{fig:ResonatorScattering}, by varying the capacitance coupling the resonator to the output transmission line.

-We rewrite the transmission profile and the inverse of the noise-equivalent number, $\psi$ in terms of the resonator matching parameter $\xi$.
-The resonator transmission (\ref{eq:S21}) may be written as
+We rewrite the transmission profile and the inverse of the noise-equivalent number, $\psi$, in terms of the resonator matching parameter $\xi$.
+Eq. (\ref{eq:S21}) may be written as

 where we have made the approximation $|\nu-\nu_{r}| \ll \nu_{r}$.
 Eq. (\ref{eq:InvN_Spectrum}) then becomes